 Thanksgiving is all about celebrating with the ones you love.
 In Rhode Island, we celebrate this vibrant holiday with locally-raised turkeys, charitable marathons, sporting events, and tons of Black Friday deals.
-Here’s how to have the quintessential Thanksgiving in Rhode Island.
+Here’s how to have the quintessential Thanksgiving in Rhode Island for your 2022 holiday season.

 When you are looking for a place for a pre-holiday drink, you can’t do any better in Rhode Island than Blackie’s.
 Owned by executive chef Angie Armenise and general manager Jeanine Lannucci, comfort food is taken to a self-described “whole new level of creativity & quality.”
 Passion, attention to detail and comfortable pub digs complement the juiciest burgers you’ve ever had, freshly grilled pizzas, and unexpected twists on sandwiches.
 Boasting a full bar with hand-crafted drinks, this is the place to welcome in the holiday.